sparqling/spang/spfmt/README.md

 # SPARQL formatter
-`spfmt` is a SPARQL formatter written in JS.
+`spfmt` is a SPARQL formatter written in JavaScript.

 It can be used in a web site or in the command line.